panzerdp/dmitripavlutin.com/content/posts/072-console-log/index.md

 console.log(JSON.stringify(myObject, null, 2));
 ```

 `JSON.stringify(myObject, null, 2)` returns a JSON representation of the object.
-The third argument `2` sets the indend size in spaces.
+The third argument `2` sets the indent size in spaces.

 Now the object is logged in full: